 These will be provided from January to December 2020.
 The rations may be provided to more beneficiaries in these estates if the funds raised are sufficient for this.

 It aims to raise a total of $429,600 consisting of $369,600 for the monthly rations and $60,000 for the breakfast rations.

 The number of food rations (440) is an increase of 15% from the numbers supported in the year 2017.

 The residents are means assessed by the outreach of Sunlove Abode for Intellectually Infirmed Ltd, a public registered charity.
 The funds raised will be transmitted to Sunlove Abode for Intellectually Infirmed who will be the custodian of the funds and ensure they are used for the above purposes.

-Each participant must raise a minimum of S$840/- in funds for the cause mentioned in 1 above.
-This is amount required to provide monthly food rations worth S$70/- to a household for 1 year.
+Each participant must raise a minimum of S$700/- in funds for the cause mentioned in 1 above.

 Each participant must pay the registration fees as mentioned in point 7 below.